jdarby3/Trip-Itenerary-Site/README.md

 # Colorado Trip Itinerary Site

-hosted at: jamesandvalcoloradotrip.netlify.app

-Coded with the help of cursor

 A clean, professional itinerary for me and my girlfirend's trip

 Used cursor, but started getting comfortable with some direct editing of HTML and CSS